 Color Charts Rally Building Blocks Set.
 Another irresistible one.
 Try your best not to play with these when someone sets them in front of you.
 It’s basically impossible.
 And they’re so pretty too!

 Free Play Magnatab.
 I picked one of these up at a Museum gift shop and couldn’t put it down.
 It’s sort of like drawing with magnets.
 It comes in a larger size too.

 Shark Pendulum Wall Clock.
 I wish you could all see this one in person.
 The little fish bones are the pendulum and swing bag and forth!

 Exploding Kittens Card Game.
-Both of my tweens put this on their wish list this year.
+Both of my tweens put this on their wish list last year.
 I had never heard of it.
 But the reviews make it sounds like it’s the best game ever.
 So why not?